renestein/Rstein.AsyncCpp/readme.md

         });
     }

-    //Method returns result of the processing wrapped in Task<int>
+    //Method returns result of the processing wrapped in the Task<int>.
     Tasks::Task<int> ProcessInt(int number)
     {
-       //Use inherited ScheduleFunction method form ActorPolicy to add the message to the actor queue.
+       //Use the inherited ScheduleFunction method from the ActorPolicy to add the message to the actor queue.
        //ScheduleFunction returns Task<T>.
       return ScheduleFunction([number] {
+        //Simply return the argument.
         return number;
         });
     }

+     //Method returns result of the processing wrapped in the Task<int>.
+    Tasks::Task<int> ProcessInt(std::function<int(int)> processIntFunc, int number)
+    {
+        //Use the inherited ScheduleFunction method from the ActorPolicy to add the message to the actor queue.
+       //ScheduleFunction returns Task<T>.
+      return ScheduleFunction([number, processIntFunc] {
+        //Run the function in the actor 'logical' thread. return processIntFunc(number);
+        });
+    }

     [...]
   };

+  //Check that the message in the actor qeueue is processed.
+  TEST(ActorPolicy, ScheduleFunctionWhenMethodCalledThenTaskIsCompletedWithExpectedResult)
+  {
+    const int EXPECTED_RESULT = 10;
+    TestActor actor;
+    //Add message to the actor queue.
+    auto intTask = actor.ProcessInt(EXPECTED_RESULT);
+    //Wait for the actor task.
+    intTask.Wait();
+     //Check that the actor method returns expected value.
+    ASSERT_EQ(EXPECTED_RESULT, intTask.Result());
+  }

-  //Sum data in actor
+  //Sum the data in the actor.
   TEST(ActorPolicy, ScheduleFunctionWhenCalledThenAllFunctionsAreProcessedSequentially)
   {
     const int SUM_TO = 100;